 Any organization and its products or services interested in entering into a partnership with National Stroke Association should embody or promote the following core values:

 - Health and wellness

-National Stroke Association has established minimum requirements for cause marketing relationships:
+National Stroke Association has established minimum requirements for all CSR relationships:

 - All partnership opportunities must align with National Stroke Association’s mission and have a positive reflection on our organization.

 - Partners must have a minimum of one year of established business operations and remain in good standing.